Commissions and Fees

-Strategy Managers also referred to as Trade Leaders pay a $19 to $39 monthly fee to list a single strategy or $99 to list up to 3 strategies.
+Strategy Managers, also referred to as Trade Leaders, pay a $19 to $39 monthly fee to list a single strategy or $99 to list up to 3 strategies.
 There is an additional $105 fee for each additional strategy added within a month.
 There are bulk volume discounts available for traders who list 10 or more strategies.
-C2 also takes 50% of subscriptions fees it collects on behalf of the trader.
-Supported trading platforms include C2 Web Trader, Interactive Brokers, Tradovate, Neotic, Tradestation, Ninjatrader and Metatrader.
+C2 also takes 50% of subscription fees it collects on behalf of the trader.
+Supported trading platforms include C2 Web Trader, Interactive Brokers, Tradovate, Neotic, Tradestation, Ninjatrader, and Metatrader.

 Collective2 Features Breakdown

 C2 serves traders who can collect subscription fees for trading their strategy and investors who follow and copy the trades manually or via auto-trade (similar to eToro’s copy trading).
 Different features apply to traders and investors.

 C2 continuously updates the strategy leaderboard, indicating the top-performing Trade Leaders.
 This is the epicenter of the action as top-performing traders get the best exposure with investors looking for profits.
 Users can sort the list by many categories and variables to determine which traders to follow.
 Users can also add strategies to watch lists just by clicking the Add to Watchlist tab.